Strompy/practice_challenges/README.md

 From [HackerRank](https://www.hackerrank.com/domains/tutorials/30-days-of-code)

 Since there are 30 of these, the prompts are in each individual file in the `hacker_rank` directory.
-Following my standard approach as outlined [above](#approach) and completed in 40 minute timeboxes.
+Following my standard approach as outlined [above](#approach) and completed in 30 or 40 minute timeboxes depending on their listed difficulty level.

 Solution code is in the second to last section, towards the bottom of each file
 ____